AsliErdemli/the_coder_memory_palace/openneuro/specifics_for_horikawa2020.md

 Avoidant solution: download the data with the bash script found on the datasets openneuro page (in the download window).

 Progress: Apparently this was just an OpenNeuro Bug.
 Raising an issue on openneurio.org/openneuro github would have been useful.
+Chris M is on it.
+But that's gonna take time.